the-mason-jar/the-mason-jar/recipes/cocktails/gin/porch-swing.html.md

 Technique
 ---------

-1. Pour gin, Pimm’s and lemonade into tall Collins glass
+1. Pour gin, Pimm's and lemonade into tall Collins glass
 2. Add a few ice cubes
 3. Fill with ice
 4. Top with splash of 7-Up